-\textbf{\em Conclusions.-} We have shown that the dynamical large deviations of two-dimensional stochastic models can be studied efficiently with PEPS, including the quasi-optimal sampling of rare trajectories.
-We showed here that both the 2D East model and the 2D SSEP have active-inactive trajectory transitions, of the first-order and second-order, respectively, the latter in contrast to the case of the 1D SSEP.
+\textbf{\em Discussion.-} We have shown that the dynamical LDs of two-dimensional stochastic models can be studied efficiently with PEPS, including the quasi-optimal sampling of atypical trajectories.
+Compared to more standard methods \cite{Giardina2006,Cerou2007,Lecomte2007b,Nemoto2016,Ray2018,Klymko2018,Ferre2018}, PEPS offer the advantage of a computational cost that scales only polynomially in the system size and the tensor dimensions $D_{\rm PEPS}$.
+Furthermore, the algorithms produce an explicit ansatz for the leading eigenvector encoding the LDs, which allows to extract all (local) observables in the biased trajectory ensemble and, as shown above, to devise a near-to-optimal sampling dynamics.
+Additionally, because PEPS form a complete family, by increasing the bond dimension the quality of the solution can be systematically improved, a property that can also be utilized to estimate the error of the approximation.
+Our results show that the PEPS ansatz is well suited for these problems, as a moderate bond dimension suffices to explore large systems.

+We showed here that both the 2D East model and the 2D SSEP have active-inactive trajectory transitions, of the first-order and second-order, respectively.
 Our work adds to the continuously expanding application \cite{Gorissen2009, Gorissen2012, Gorissen2012a, Banuls2019, Helms2019, Causer2020, Helms2020, Causer2022a, Gu2022, Causer2022, Strand2022, Strand2022a,Garrahan2022} of tensor network methods to study the dynamical fluctuations in classical stochastic systems.

 There are several interesting avenues to pursue building on this work.
-One is to integrate 2D trajectory sampling via tensor networks with a method such as transition path sampling (TPS) \cite{Bolhuis2002} for investigating statistics of fluctuations at {\em finite times}, cf.~\cite{Causer2022, Tang2022}.
-While the current implementations with PEPS are too demanding to reasonably incorporate TPS, tree tensor networks (TTNs) \cite{Shi2006} are a promising alternative that could allow to reliably investigate finite time scaling.
+One is to integrate 2D trajectory sampling via TNs with a method such as transition path sampling \cite{Bolhuis2002} for investigating statistics of fluctuations at {\em finite times}, cf. Ref~\cite{Causer2022, Tang2022}.
+While the current implementations with PEPS are too demanding to reasonably incorporate transition path sampling, tree tensor networks \cite{Shi2006} are a promising alternative that could allow to reliably investigate finite time scaling.
 We hope to report on this is the near future.